 NSU students have an excellent opportunity to become involved in extracurricular programs.
 Student Life encourages all students to get involved in the university community.
 Involvement is one of the best ways to meet other students, the faculty and staff, and gain valuable leadership skills.
-Nova Southeastern University has more than 23 registered student organizations on campus, including academic societies, Greeks, religious groups, service
+Nova Southeastern University has many student organizations on campus, including academic societies, Greeks, religious groups, service clubs, and special interest groups.
+Our current organizations are: